logsem/AxSL/README.md

-This repositary contains the artifact of POPL 2024 paper "An axiomatic basis for computer programming on the relaxed Arm-A architecture: the AxSL Logic".
+This repository contains the artifact of POPL 2024 paper "An axiomatic basis for computer programming on the relaxed Arm-A architecture: the AxSL Logic".

 ## About the Artifact